 The instructor of record can customize these tools, adding databases and other resources useful for your particular course.

 Database of Tutorials

-A searchable interface of over 100 tutorials, guides, and other resources to help your students through the research and writing process.
+A searchable interface of more than 100 tutorials, guides and other resources to help your students through the research and writing process.

 Resources to help students get started with research in a particular subject area.

 Free Scanning Service

 We can digitize articles, book chapters, and other course readings for your class.
 Sign in to your Document Delivery account and select “Article” or “Book Chapter” from the Make a Request menu.